 By Cassie Jewell, M.Ed., LPC

-What is it that makes people think they can treat another human being like scum?
-Why do some believe that yelling, cursing, intimidating, or “playing hardball” is the way to go?
+What is it that makes people treat another human being like scum?
+Why does the belief persist that belittling, cursing, intimidating, i.e. “playing hardball,” is the way to go?

 1. Unconditional positive regard

 Instead of bracing yourself for the worst, anticipate that they’ll be able to help.

 As a professional counselor, I value my clients while appreciating their unique perspectives and views.